MetaCoq/metacoq/pcuic/theories/README.md

 | [PCUICWeakeningEnvConv] | Stability of conversion/cumulativity by global environment extension
 | [PCUICUnivSubstitutionConv] | Stability of conversion/cumulativity by substitution of universe variables
 | [PCUICClosedConv] | Helper lemmas on the closedness predicate
-| [PCUICOnFreeVarsConv] | Helper lemmas for renamings and free variables
+| [PCUICRenameTerm] | Helper lemmas for renamings and free variables

 [PCUICRenameConv]: ./Conversion/PCUICRenameConv.v
 [PCUICWeakeningConv]: ./Conversion/PCUICWeakeningConv.v